tbredin/Siegmeyer2/README.md

 For example; the above mixin will initially set the type to 1.25rem, and then incrementally scale up on each breakpoint in between until it reaches 2.5rem for the widest breakpoint (1.25rem * 2).

+### Susy Toolkit
+[Susy](http://susy.oddbird.net/) is used for most layout and media queries in Siegmeyer 2.
+You should familiarise yourself with the [Susy docs](http://susydocs.oddbird.net/en/latest/)

 ### Using Susy grids in Siegmeyer
 Customise your breakpoints as follows:

 ```SCSS